-- □ To support a child's development in ways that will foster security, confidence and independence - To raise the awareness of both teaching and support staff of the need to safeguard children and of their responsibilities in identifying and reporting possible cases of abuse - □ To provide a systematic means of monitoring children known or thought to be at risk of harm - □ To emphasise the need for good levels of communication between all members of staff
+□ To support a child's development in ways that will foster security, confidence and independence

-- □ To develop a structured procedure within the school which will be followed by all members of our school community in cases of suspected abuse - □ To develop and promote effective working relationships with other agencies, especially the Police and Children's Services - □ To ensure that all adults who have access to children have been checked as to their suitability.
+- □ To support staff in identifying children who may benefit from early help.
+Early help means providing support as soon as a problem emerges at any point in a child's life, from the foundation years through to the teenage years - □ To support staff with their responsibilities of identifying and reporting possible cases of abuse and then liaising effectively with other services eg Police and Children's Services - □ To provide a systematic means of monitoring children known or thought to be at risk of harm - □ To emphasise the need for good levels of communication between all members of staff - □ To develop a structured procedure within the school which will be followed by all members of our school community in cases of suspected abuse - □ To ensure that all adults who have access to children have been checked as to their suitability.